bibikalka1/HP_Z420_Z620_Z820_BOOTBLOCK2013_BIOS_mod/README.md

 In the guide below for specific file names, X means either "6" for Z420, Z620, and "8" for Z820.
 Y means either "1" for Z420, Z620 (as in J61), and "3" for Z820 (as in J63).
 Z420 and Z620 are identical in the BIOS domain.
 Ensure you are using the correct versions for your workstation!!!

 All BIOS versions have NVME and Resizable Bar support included.
 The only difference is the microcode vintage.
 3.91 and 3.91+ predate the 2018 Intel Meltdown fixes, 3.96 and 3.96+ include the later fixes for these CPUs.
 It has been reported that 3.91+ microcodes might  be faster, and might overclock better.
 Versions refer to the HP BIOS versions where they were taken from, with some upgrades if indicated by +.
 In 3.96 MC version these are identical as in the official 03.96 HP BIOS version.
 If using older microcodes, you will have to rename C:\Windows\System32\mcupdate_GenuineIntel.dll to something else in order to disable Windows microcode update of the BIOS version.
+To acomplish this, you could either run either a DOS window or PowerShell on Windows as TrustedInstaller to be able to rename this file without issues.
+See this utility from NirSoft that helps to run any program as TrustedInstaller very easily: https://blog.nirsoft.net/2020/02/25/run-program-as-trustedinstaller/

 Feel free to examine the differences of the modded BIOSes vs official versions 3.91 and 3.96 using tools such as WinMerge and UEFITool.
 During BIOS modding and testing microcode updates turned out to be quite idiosyncratic in cases where microcode sizes were smaller than those in version 3.96, and required careful manual replacements.
 But all 4 versions of Z620 modded BIOS below were tested, and do work.

 These are modded BIOS versions, fully tested for Z620 already (J61), still need Z820 testing of the respective J63 versions.
 Overclocking is usually not an option when 2 cpus are used in Z820, so probably just use 3.96 or 3.96+ versions: